kzy599/LAGM/README.md

 4. **Dependencies**

-   Before running any script, ensure that all required R libraries are available — they are loaded centrally via `utils.r` — and that **HiBlup** (used for EBV calculation) is installed and configured correctly.
+   Before running any script, ensure that all required R libraries are available — they are loaded centrally via `utils.r` — and that **HiBLUP** (used for EBV calculation) is installed and configured correctly.

 ## Contact